 To “undo” the error, press and hold CTRL + Z on your keyboard imediately after seeing this error.

-Once you have submitted your monthly GP1 to HSc Pension Service, you can make revisions, but different errors must be corrected in different ways.
+Once you have submitted your monthly GP1 to HSC Pension Service, you can make revisions, but different errors must be corrected in different ways.

 Please contact the Pensions team for instructions on how to correct your error.